berton7/kek-monitors/README.md

 python3 -m venv venv
 source ./venv/bin/activate

-# install the package from source (will be uploaded to the PyPI some time in the future, as soon as I feel comfortable with it)
+# to install the package from the PyPI:
+python3 -m pip install kekmonitors

+# to install the package from source:
 python3 -m pip install .

 # if you want to try the examples: